pyTooling/pyTooling/doc/CallByRef.rst

    parameter passing.
 Python's standard types are passed by-value to a function or method.
    Instances of a class are passed by-reference (pointer) to a function or method.

-By implementing a wrapper-class :class:`CallByRefParam`, any type's value can be passed by-reference.
-In addition, standard types like :class:`int` or :class:`bool` can be handled by derived wrapper-classes.
+By implementing a wrapper-class :py:class:`~pyTooling.CallByRef.CallByRefParam`, any type's value can be passed by-reference.
+In addition, standard types like :py:class:`int` or :py:class:`bool` can be handled by derived wrapper-classes.

 .. rubric:: Inheritance diagram: